2006 Mumbai train bombings: Sources of information

 Due to the mobile phone networks being jammed, news channels ran tickertapes with information of injured individuals as well as SMS messages from those who wished to contact their families.
-Reports indicated that at around 18:00 UTC on 11 July (11:30 PM in Mumbai), the phone networks were restoring service; telephone service was completely restored during the night.
+Reports indicated that at around 18:00 UTC on 11 July (11:30 p.m. in Mumbai), the phone networks were restoring service; telephone service was completely restored during the night.

-Mumbai Help, a blog run by around thirty bloggers, was a useful source of information, especially for those outside India.